nuvla/documentation/docs/nuvla/workflows/workflow-registration.md

 Depending on your end goal, several options are available for the installation of the NuvlaBox Engine software.
 Both mechanism are similar in the sense that they follow the same registration + commissioning workflow.
 Only the trigger of the workflow is different.

 **1a.
-Manual installation**: good for testing and prototyping
+Manual installation**: good for small scale infrastructures

 Installation of the NuvlaBox Engine is performed by hand, from a dedicated bundle generated from Nuvla.
 See details [here](/nuvlabox/nuvlabox-engine/quickstart.html).

 **1b.
 Automated installation**: good for industrialisation

-A trigger installation script is embedded in the operating system of the edge device, in order to leverage a USB (or similar media) build from the Nuvla.
+A trigger installation script is embedded in the operating system of the edge device, in order to leverage a USB (or similar media) build from Nuvla.
 See details [here](/nuvlabox/nuvlabox-engine/usb-installation.html)

 ---